handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

     });
     ```
 3. In the object that represents your required column, add your column options.<br>
-   For example, to make each cell of the third column read-only, and assign a `read-only-background` class to them:
+   For example, to make each cell of the third column read-only:
     ```js
     const hot = new Handsontable(container, {
       columns: [